Free Unicorn Crochet Pattern: Easy to Follow Amigurumi

 R34: SC in each ST around {14}

-R35: SC in next 4 ST and then SC the opening together to close the arm, FO leaving a long piece of yarn for sewing
+R35: SC in next 4 ST and then SC the opening together to close the arm – watch this step by step video tutorial on How to close a hole in a flat Amigurumi piece

 Crochet from the bottom of the leg upwards.